 Service Excellence Certificate, VCU Advanced Solutions | 2023

 Add a key skills section to show how you excel in a learning environment.
-For instance, maybe you like to research a topic independently, or you prefer the stimulation of working in a group.
-On the other hand, perhaps you’re open to learning by various methods.
+For instance, you like to research a topic independently or prefer the stimulation of working in a group.
+On the other hand, you’re open to learning by various methods.
 Whatever your learning style, you can highlight it in your key skills section so admissions officers see how you’d apply yourself at their school.
 Below are some common keywords for college student resumes:

 5. Consider adding personal hobbies or interests